 Black residents have invested creative talent into establishing a presence of cultural offerings by and for the black community.
-World Arts Foundation‘s annual MLK birthday tribute at Highland Church in January, or the Good in the Hood festival at Lillis Albina Park in June are considered spontaneous “family” reunions for the black community.
-Photographer-dancer-writer Intisar Abioto received international acclaim after her ongoing street-photo project, “The Black Portlanders,” opened the doors for her to wander across seven countries and three continents to, as she says, “weave a portrait of black ubiquity through photographic image.”
+World Arts Foundation‘s annual MLK birthday tribute at Highland Church in January, or the Good in the Hood festival at Lillis Albina Park in June are considered spontaneous “family” reunions for the Black community.
+Photographer-dancer-writer Intisar Abioto received international acclaim after her ongoing street-photo project, “The Black Portlanders,” opened the doors for her to wander across seven countries and three continents to, as she says, “weave a portrait of Black ubiquity through photographic image.”
 Abioto is the author of the “Black Portlands” zine, which was published by Travel Portland to give a platform to underrepresented voices in travel media.
 Black Lives Matter Portland has also launched a zine detailing their work in the Portland area, Unbroken, Black and Free, detailing their call to action, beliefs and work.

-Within the last few years, new and native Portlanders have also added to the mix of annual cultural celebrations, with the additions of the Vanport Mosaic Festival, the Vanport Jazz Festival, the Portland Black Music Festival and 2018’s inaugural Black History Festival NW.
-These black-led gatherings complement the longstanding community-based Kwanzaa celebrations, the Black Student Success Summit and the Y.O.U.th Summit.
+Within the last few years, new and native Portlanders have also added to the mix of annual cultural celebrations, with the additions of the Vanport Mosaic Festival (May), the Vanport Jazz Festival (August) and the Portland Black Music Festival.
+These Black-led gatherings complement the longstanding community-based Kwanzaa celebrations, the Black Student Success Summit and the Y.O.U.th Summit.
 The quarterly Say Hey! networking event, run by the Partners in Diversity business council, introduces dozens of people of color who have recently relocated.